BrianMitchL/weatherBot/README.md

 ```

 ## Deploying to [Heroku](https://www.heroku.com/)
-This bot can easily be deployed to Heroku.
+weatherBot can easily be deployed to Heroku.
 Install the heroku-toolbelt and run the following to get started:
 ```shell
 heroku login
 heroku create